 Finding the right candidate for your company can be a difficult task.
-So it only makes sense that you do your best to retain such an employee.
-According to research, up to 20% of new hires leave their jobs within the first 45 days of their employment.
+So it only makes sense that you do your best to retain such talent.
+According to recent recruitment statistics, new hire retention went up by 82% for companies with effective onboarding.
+Alarmingly, just 12% of employees are satisfied with their company’s onboarding program.
 The reasons?
-Feelings of alienation, lack of clarity about the new role, no indication of career advancement, among other things.
+Feelings of alienation, lack of clarity about the new role, and no indication of career advancement, among other things.

-A well-thought-out onboarding program can help solve the above problems and ultimately reduce employee turnover.
-While every company's onboarding process would be unique, consider this your ultimate new employee onboarding checklist that covers all the essential bases.
-Feel free to tweak this checklist template and don’t forget to share it with your HR team!
+A well-thought-out onboarding process can help solve the above problems and ultimately reduce employee turnover.
+This employee onboarding checklist covers all the essential bases your HR team can make great use of, so keep reading!

 1. Paperwork

 - Forms: After an offer letter has been accepted, it becomes imperative for Human Resources managers to ensure that the new hire complies with all the applicable legal norms.
-This would differ from place to place, but for the majority of the United States, Form I-9 for confirming the eligibility to work in the U.S. and Form W-4 for determining federal income tax withholding are two important government-mandated documents.
-Most companies also have a job application form to collect an employee’s data pertaining to work history, education, health information, etc.
+This would differ from place to place, but for the majority of the United States, the Form I-9, which confirms eligibility to work in the U.S., and the Form W-4, which determines federal income tax withholding, are two critical government-mandated documents.
+Most companies also have a job application form to collect an employee’s data pertaining to work history, education, health information, etc. Check out our experts’ tips and tools to get onboarding documents ready for more details.

-- Drug test record: Some companies require their employees to undergo a drug test every once in a while.
+- Drug test record: Some companies require their staff to undergo a drug test as part of their background check every once in a while.
 If your company has a drug testing policy, inform your incoming employee and get their record before they join.

-- Employee handbook: An employee handbook is a vital document that lists the company policies, procedures, code of conduct, and other important elements of a business.
+- Employee handbook: An employee handbook is a vital document that lists the HR policies, procedures, code of conduct, and other essential elements of a business.
 After you hand this manual to your new employee, make them sign an acknowledgement form.

 - Welcome kit: You only have one chance to make a first impression.
 Welcome kits can help you make a good one.
 While big tech companies such as Google and Dropbox are known for their extravagant welcome packages, you don’t necessarily have to shower your new hire with fancy gifts.
-Thoughtful gestures such as sending your incoming employee a book with a personalized note are equally appreciated by employees.
+Thoughtful gestures, such as sending a book to your incoming employee with a warm welcome message, are equally appreciated by employees.
 If your company is remote, this employee onboarding process might do wonders for your employee engagement.

 - Email to the new employee: Your incoming employee might be wading through a sea of ambiguity before starting their new job.
 As a Human Resources professional, it’s your duty to counter their confusion with information.
 Send them a welcome email delineating everything they need to know before arriving, such as start date, start time, directions, first day schedule, things to bring, and details of the contact person.

-- Email to the team members: It’s good to give your existing employees a heads up about the new hire.
-Send an email to your employees describing the background of the new hire, the team he or she would join, and their joining date.
+- Email to the team members: It’s good to give your existing employees a heads-up about the new hire.
+Send an email to your employees describing the background of the new hire, the team they will join, and their start date.

 3. Office Prep

 - Equipment: What constitutes equipment would vary from job to job, but you don’t want your new employee to scout around for work essentials on their very first day.
 Make sure the new hire’s workstation is set up properly and has all the required items, such as a desktop, office phone, office ID, keys, and business cards.
-If your company is remote, send the work computer to your employee’s address well in advance.
+What if that’s a remote employee who needs onboarding?
+Then you’d want to send the work equipment to their addresses well in advance.

-- Software and accounts setup: Create the new employee’s email account; add them to mailing lists, calendars, and social platforms; and install all the relevant software on their computer.
-Consider sharing the onboarding plan with them by making their account on any of the top onboarding software platforms.
+- Software and account setup: Create the new employee’s email account, add them to mailing lists, calendars, team collaboration tools, and project management platforms, and install all relevant software on their computer.
+Consider sharing the onboarding plan with them by creating their account on any of the top onboarding software platforms.
 This would help them prepare better for what’s to come.

 - Meet with the team: This ideally happens on the employee's first day of work.
 However, some companies have adopted the practice of informally meeting the new employee prior to his or her joining.
 Whatever your process may be, spend a substantial amount of time making the new joiner feel included.
 In order to have clarity about their own work, the new employee should know what the other team members specifically do.
 Assigning a buddy or a mentor would also be very helpful in acclimating the new employee.

 - Meet with the leaders: Introduce your new hire to the managers, CEO, and other leaders.
-The leaders would be able to better explain about the company’s history, mission, values, and future plans.
+The leaders would be able to explain better the company’s history, mission, organizational culture, values, and future plans.
 This would also help the new employee feel involved.

 - Office tour: Give a tour of all the important areas of the office to your new joiner on day one.
 This includes but is not limited to the restroom, HR office, kitchen, parking space, work station, and the clinic.